Riverboat Hold’em Poker

 Unfortunately, in the more than 10 years since those documents were signed, making Riverboat Hold’em Poker a legal casino game in the state of Indiana, River Gaming Concepts LLC appears to have ceased operations.

-Thus, no official credit for the game’s invention can be attributed.
+Thus, no official credit for the game’s invention can be attributed, and you won’t find it at online poker sites.

 Riverboat Hold’em Poker attempted to capitalize on the ongoing “poker boom” and the associated frenzy of the Texas Hold’em fad which took place in the years after Chris Moneymaker won the 2003 World Series of Poker Main Event.